Reconnecting to your inner wisdom

 “Follow your bliss and the universe will open doors for you where there were only walls.” – Joseph Campbell

 The battle for our attention seems to be leaving us void of major breakthroughs and developments.
 We are more knowledgeable than ever but we haven’t the mental capacity or time/space to absorb the information to know how best to use it.
 We have become more intelligent and far less wise.
-There has no doubt be other factors at play, food quality, sleep quality, even our tap water contains chemicals which block out ability to expand our ideas.
+There has no doubt other factors at play, food quality, sleep quality, even our tap water contains chemicals which blocks our ability to expand our ideas.

 This Christmas break (summer here in NZ) I plan to recapture a little more of this space for reflection and creation.
 Step clear of the constant chatter and connectivity with others and cleanse my mind and body in an effort to try to rediscover my own personal truth by removing some of the muddiness.
 How far I will take this I’m still uncertain, but it will definitely involve a restriction on podcasts, and social media, and an increased amount of time spent in nature.
 I look forward to seeing if anything comes up.